 Much like it’s easier to care for a garment instead of repairing it, the same goes for your skin.

-9. Don’t Forget Your Neck, Hands & Lips
+9. Don’t Forget Your Neck, Hands, and Lips

 As you start to incorporate the above steps into your regular routine, don’t forget that your face isn’t the only area that shows aging—and that neck, hands, and lips deserve equal care.

 It’s always been said that youth is wasted on the young, but the same could likely be said for skin-saving estrogen.
-Estrogen keeps skin supple, but declines over age—its decline is what makes additional hydration essential for a youthful appearance.
+Estrogen keeps skin supple, but declines as we age, which is what makes additional hydration essential for a youthful appearance.

-Finally, more than concentrating on just those few vitamins and fats, remember this: Before you spend on a skin product that promises to nourish your skin from the top down, take a look at your overall diet to ensure that you’re first feeding your skin from within.
+Finally, more than concentrating on just those few vitamins and fats, remember this: Before you spend on a product that promises to nourish your skin from the top-down, take a look at your overall diet to ensure that you’re first feeding your skin from within.

-Helping Your Skin Look Its Best Doesn’t Have to Be Hard
+Taking Care of Your Skin Doesn’t Have to Be Hard

 - 19 Cardinal Rules for Wrinkle Prevention